ArdaKaraderi/ArdaKaraderi/README.md

 ## 👯 Experience
 * Director at ORPTech Software
 * Director at Geeksy Consultancy
+* Founder at OKart
+* Co-founder at CTRL-LAW

 ## ⚡ Technologies
 Talk to me about: